 - Osteoporosis (thinning of the bones): While very low doses of prednisolone (less than 5 mg/day) are not very likely to cause thinning of the bones, moderate and high doses taken for long periods usually cause this problem.
 Your doctor will tell you if you need a bone density (BMD) test to check your risk of osteoporosis.
-To reduce the risk it is recommended that you:

 - Skin: The skin, especially on the arms and legs, can become thin, easily bruised and slow to heal.
 This occurs particularly after long term use, on higher doses and in older people with skin problems related to aging.
-In younger people acne may be a problem.
+In younger people, acne may be a problem.

 Prednisolone can also cause the onset of diabetic symptoms in people who are at risk of diabetes.

 - Blood pressure: Prednisolone may cause an increase in blood pressure or make it more difficult to control.
 This can be monitored and changes can be made to your blood pressure medicine if required.
-Your doctor will advise about frequency of monitoring.

 - Cholesterol: Prednisolone can cause a rise in blood cholesterol.
 This can be monitored and changes can be made to your treatment if required.

-- Infections: There may be an increased risk of some infections, including mouth infections (such as thrush), shingles and lung infections.
+- Infections: There may be an increased risk of some infections, including mouth infections (such as oral thrush), shingles and lung infections.
 Pre-existing infections such as tuberculosis (TB) may become active again.
 It is important to tell your doctor if you have a chronic infection or if you have been exposed to TB earlier in your life.